goharma/weblogicmanager/README.md

 - If you want to upgrade Python, you can change the image in the [Dockerfile](./.devcontainer/Dockerfile).

-# Import necessary modules
-from weblogic.management.security.authorization import RoleMapperMBean

 # Connect to the Admin Server
 connect('weblogic_username', 'weblogic_password', 't3://admin_server_host:admin_server_port')

-# Start an edit session
-edit()
-startEdit()

-# Navigate to the DataSource
+# Navigate to the security realm (usually 'myrealm')
-cd('/JDBCSystemResources/YourDataSourceName/JdbcResource/YourDataSourceName')
+realmName = 'myrealm'
+roleMapperName = 'XACMLRoleMapper'  # Ensure this is the correct RoleMapper for your configuration

+# Use Runtime MBean Server to get the Realm MBean
+realmPath = '/SecurityConfiguration/mydomain/Realms/' + realmName
+cd(realmPath + '/RoleMappers/' + roleMapperName)

-# Navigate to the security policies for the DataSource
+# Define the security policy
-cd('JDBCDataSourceParams/YourDataSourceName')
+resourcePath = 'type=weblogic,jdbc,resource=jdbc/MyDataSource'
+policyExpression = 'Grp(SPNGO) | user(web-admin)'

-# Create a new security policy
+# Set the security policy
 try:
-    # Replace 'YourDataSourceName' with the actual name of your datasource
-    policyName = 'YourDataSourceNamePolicy'
-    realmName = 'myrealm'
-    resourceId = 'type=jdbc,application=YourDataSourceName'

-    # Create a new RoleMapper for the specific DataSource
+    # Check if RoleMapper is XACMLRoleMapper to use specific XACML functions
-    cd('/SecurityConfiguration/mydomain/Realms/' + realmName + '/RoleMappers/XACMLRoleMapper')

-    # Add a security policy for a specific user
-    cmo.createRoleMapping(policyName, resourceId, None, ['web-admin'])

-    # Add a security policy for a specific role
-    cmo.createRoleMapping(policyName, resourceId, 'SPNGO', None)

-    # Save and activate the changes
-    save()
-    activate(block='true')
+    cmo.createRoleExpression(resourcePath, policyExpression)

-    print("Security policy created successfully for DataSource: YourDataSourceName") except Exception as e:
+    print("Security policy created successfully for JDBC Datasource: MyDataSource") except Exception as e:
-    print("Error occurred while creating security policy: ", e) undo('true', 'y')
+    print("Error occurred while creating security policy: ", e)
-    cancelEdit('y')

 # Disconnect from Admin Server
 disconnect()